hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 Judging from the attack profile that had been sent to his bosses at the cybersecurity firm Quantus, this trip to the Research Triangle Park would be a quick and painless job.
 The scope of the data they’d been asked to recover was on the smaller side, barely half a terabyte, and the attackers’ MO implied that they were amateurs.
 The profile said that they probably used AES encryption when scrambling the target’s data, the type of rookie attack that could’ve been circumvented even before quantum cybersecurity solutions entered the market.
 There was a good chance the hackers were using some pre-packaged subscription ransomware suite, similar to the services REvil deployed on American infrastructure in the 2020s.
 Cookie cutter Hacking-as-a-Service shit that should really only be used on small orgs or individuals.
 That is, unless you were reckless like the attackers Kurt would be handling today.
 For them to target a company that could afford Quantus’ services, these guys were probably desperate.

 Kurt expected to get his bosses’ fix implemented on the client’s servers in a couple hours, so he had brought nothing but the clothes on his back and the Quantus laptop sitting beside him.
-He turned and flipped the metal hatches on the casing, cracking it open.
+He turned it over, flipped the metal hatches on the casing, and cracked it open.
 Sure the case design was aggressive, but it was all part of the show he put on for the customers.
 Despite Quantum Security Specialists like Kurt being IT nerds deployed to help other IT nerds, the clients still ate up the theatrics of ridged metal and vulcanized rubber.
 Security was implied through the military-industrial decals.

 Anyway, the attack.
 Inside the car, Kurt scrolled through the summary onscreen.
 The client: a local, mid-size logistics startup native to the region, helping with food distribution to restaurants.
 At least that was what Kurt assumed, with a name like SpeedEats LLC.
 It wasn’t his job to vet the clients; it was his job to keep them entertained while the Quantus computers recovered their data.
 But it was fun to overwork his imagination.
 The brief corporate summaries deserved some backstory.